abariagabr/cse15l-lab-reports/Cse15l-Lab-4.md

  ![15](https://user-images.githubusercontent.com/122565144/224517895-6b86a01b-eccd-4cb1-b0f6-c377575cb672.jpg)
 ![16](https://user-images.githubusercontent.com/122565144/224517936-5eee1b0e-6c3a-4429-add9-fb3517e5261b.jpg)
 Commit and push the resulting change to your Github account (you can pick any commit message!)
 In order to push my changes to GitHub, I first typed git add . `<enter>` to add all my changes.
 Then, I created a commit with a message by typing git commit -m "fix error" `<enter>`.
 Finally, I pushed my changes to GitHub, by typing git push.
 My terminal output was:
+  `typed: <ctrl><v><Enter> then <ctr><v><Enter> to paste in the code to compile and run the tester

+typed: git add ListExamples.java\<Enter> to save the changes

+typed: git commit ListExamples.java<Enter> to commit the changes and then pressed <i> to enter insert mode in vim, then wrote 'Updated'

+then I pressed <esc> to exit insert mode and then used <:><w><q><Enter> to save and exit vim`